mmontossi/localizable_routes/README.md

 NOTE: There is no need to put the full path, just localize each part individually.

-## Usage
+### Urls

-Helpers will continue working the same:
+Url helpers will continue working the same:
 ```ruby
 param_path # Will output /en/pagina in case I18n.locale is :es for param strategy